anay-208/next-mongodb-api/README.md

 fetch(url, {  /*object is passed here along with other values*/})
 ```

-if you use nextjs, its highly recommend to add the `revalidate` attribute.
+if you use nextjs, its highly recommend to add the `revalidate` attribute like this.
 You can then use the `MongoApi` instance to interact with your MongoDB database.
-Here are some examples:
+Here are some

+examples:

 ```typescript
 // Find documents